vesnafarmakpowrs/Powrs.PaymentLink/POWRS.PaymentLink/Root/VaulterApi/PaymentLink/Index.md

 ````
 {
 	 "Link": "Represents payment link generated for the created item.",
-	 "EscrowFee": "Calculated fee that will be added on the item price.".
+	 "EscrowFee": "Calculated fee that will be added on the item price.",
 	 "Currency": "Represents currency which will be used by buyer to pay"
 }
 ````